JennFleck/GettingAndCleaningData/CodeBook.md

 ### Variables

+The following variables are included in final_data.txt

+* subject : an indicator for the 30 volunteers
+* activity : a description of the activity being measured (as decribed in the Summary Choices section below)
+* all the other variables (names are listed in the Summary Choices section below) are the mean of the orignal variables with the same names.
+The original variables are described above in the Experimental Study Design section.
+These variables are all normalized and bound within [-1,1].

 ### Summary Choices

 The activity codes given in the data set were numbers from 1 to 6.
 These corresponded to the activities in the "activity_labels.txt" file and are as follows: